lokalise/lokalise-pull-action/README.md

 ### Mandatory parameters

-- `api_token` — Lokalise API token with read/write permissions.
+- `api_token` — Lokalise API token with read permissions.
   + Keep in mind that the API tokens are created on a per-user basis.
 If this contributor does not have proper access rights within a project (*Download files* permission), the downloads will fail.
 - `project_id` — Your Lokalise project ID.
 - `translations_path` (*default: `locales`*) — One or more paths to your translation files.
 Do not provide the actual filenames here.
 For example, if your translations are stored in the `locales` folder at the project root, use `locales`.